 Michael Hill is Chairman of one of New Zealand’s most successful retail companies – Michael Hill Jeweller.
 He opened the first Michael Hill Jeweller shop in Whangarei in New Zealand in 1979.
 Within eight years his revolutionary selling techniques had spread throughout the country and to Australia.
 The formula included dramatically different store designs, a product range devoted exclusively to jewellery and high impact television advertising.

 When the company listed on the stock exchange in 1987, it had 10 stores, including one in Brisbane.
-Currently the Michael Hill Jeweller chain has 263 stores in Australia, New Zealand Canada and the US and the aim is to become a truly global brand with 1000 stores by 2024.
+Currently the Michael Hill Jeweller chain has over 270 stores in Australia, New Zealand Canada and the US and the aim is to become a truly global brand with 1000 stores by 2022.

 When Michael Hill first launched his business his aim was to make jewellery affordable to the average New Zealander.
 Today the business has moved to a new level, developing a high profile brand.
 One of the key brand developments has been the Michael Hill watch, and the company believes it can produce some of the best watches in the world, which is where it wants to go as a brand.